This festive turkey biryani recipe is the BEST way to use up your holiday turkey.

 - Press the sauté button and adjust the heat to the highest setting.
 Add the oil to the pot and once it’s hot, add the whole spices and stir.
 Once the cumin seeds turn brown add the onions.
 Stir-fry for 6-7 minutes or until the onions begin to brown.

 - Add the garlic, ginger, and stir-fry for 1-2 minutes, then add cooked turkey and ground spices and mix well.
-Then add the water and rice and mix well (since the turkey is already cooked, I suggest mixing the water and rice together).

 - Naturally release pressure for 10 minutes.
 Open the valve to release any remaining pressure.